Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Lion, pony, ass.
 Source: Itinerarium Curiousum

 These animals seem disconsolate.
 As if out of work.
-But in the context of Stukeley's mausolea imagery, we can at least guess what the ass represents.
+But in the context of Stukeley's imagery as balloon-related imagery, we have clues about what the ass might represent.

 From The local historian's table book, of remarkable occurrences, connected with the counties of Newcastle-upon-Tyne, Northumberland, and Durham.
 Historical division, Newcastle-upon-Tyne, November or December 7, 1733: